 Founded in 1987, PsyClub is run entirely by Northeastern undergraduate psychology majors.
 They have an annual budget supplied by the department and use these funds to stage events, run programs and invite speakers to address the undergraduate student body.
 Check the Psychology Club bulletin board outside 125 Nightingale for latest news and information.
 Click here for the PsyClub Constitution.
-Meetings are typically held on Wednesday evenings.
+Meetings are held Wednesdays at 6pm in Forysth 241.

 Advisor: Prof. William Sharp

 President: Sarah Zhang

 VP: Hunter Coury

 PR: Michael Fleischmann

 - Wednesday, September 27, 2017: Careers in Mental Health.
 Interested in what careers you can pursue in the psychology and mental health fields?
 Come join Dr. Susan Powell, PhD, and Associate Professor at the Clinical Mental Health Counseling Program at William James College, to talk about all the possibilities.
 (6pm, Forysth 241)

 - Thursday, April 13, 2017: Positive Psychology.
 Active Minds and PsyClub join together for a conversation about what positive psychology is (and what it isn’t), how we can benefit by integrating psychological training into our daily lives, and what it will take to implement these strategies on a large scale.
 (8pm, WVG 108)

 - Wednesday, April 12, 2017: Department Town Meeting, sponsored by PsyClub.
 Faculty from the Psychology Department will be there to answer questions and hear comments.
 (6:40 pm, 235 Forsyth)